theborg3of5/Userscripts/feedlyOpenInBackground/README.md

 * 1.3 (1/28/21)
   * Update selectors to fix for Feedly updates (thanks, njascgil!)
   * Tabs now open at end of list instead of right next to the feedly tab in reverse order (thanks, njascgil!)
+* 1.4 (12/8/22)
+  * Update selectors to fix for Feedly updates (thanks again to njascgil)
+  * Article view no longer supported (no good way to identify the "selected" article, sorry!)

 ---